ultrazohm/ultrazohm_sw/docs/source/general/infrastructure/vscode_remote_container/vscode_remote_container.rst

 The performance of using the remote container in VSCode on Windows is relatively slow.
 To speed this up significantly we will setup up the remote container and VSCode to run directly in the WSL2.

-.. note:: For Windows user this is highly recommended.
+.. note:: For Windows users, this is highly recommended.
 Running VSCode on Windows all unit tests took over **10 minutes**.
-On Ubuntu it took **8.2 seconds**.
+On Ubuntu, it took **8.2 seconds**.

 #.
 Install the programs listed in the prerequisites.